-WordPress was also launched this year, opening up blogging to most people, it now powers many websites.
+WordPress was also launched in 2003, opening up blogging to almost anyone.
+It now powers many websites.

-16. Photosharing, MMO's and online storage become popular
+16. Photosharing, MMO's, and online storage becomes popular

 Year or period: 2003

-Photo sharing became mainstream when the likes of Photobucket and Flickr, amongst others appeared in 2003.
+Photo sharing became mainstream when the likes of Photobucket and Flickr, among others, appeared in 2003.

 SecondLife also launched in 2003.
-This is one of the forerunners to today's massively multiplayer online role-playing games.
+This is one of the forerunners of today's massively multiplayer online role-playing games.

-Del.icio.us, the online social storage, sharing and discovery of web bookmarks was also born in 2003.
+Del.icio.us, an online social site offering storage, sharing, and discovery of web bookmarks, was also born in 2003.

 17. Proto-Facebook and others are born